 About Flavia Liz: Considered an Urban Legend by Condé Nast Traveller U.K.’s “The Experts” series, Flavia Liz Di Paolo is an expert on São Paulo in the luxury segment, and offers unique work as a personal guide, catering to clients from all over the world in six languages.
 Her experiential tourism has garnered coverage in Delta magazine, Italian Vogue, Fortune, Travel Weekly, and plenty of Brazilian publications.
 With her MBA in Luxury Hotel Management, Flavia Liz is well-versed in places that very few have access, while also being a pioneer in graffiti and favela tours, which will soon be highlighted in a short documentary produced by Sant’anna Miranda Films. www.flavializ.com

-About Sarah: Having lived, worked, and traveled throughout Brazil for the past 17 years, Sarah Taylor has the unique advantage of understanding Brazil from a foreigner’s perspective and using that to help her clients have the trip of their dreams.
-At her firm, All Set Concierge, she provides travel services to individuals who want a unique experience.
-As a member of the luxury network, Virtuoso, she curates travel excursions that fit your personality and travel dreams.
-Her adventures throughout Brazil’s magnificent destinations can be seen here https://allsetconcierge.com/blog/
+About Sarah: Having lived, worked, and traveled throughout Brazil for the past 18 years, Sarah Taylor has the unique advantage of understanding Brazil from a foreigner’s perspective and using that to help her clients indulge in the trip of their dreams.
+At her firm, All Set Concierge, she curates a unique experience with endless resources as part of her membership in the luxury network, Virtuoso.
+Her expertise on São Paulo’s art scene can be referenced here.

 São Paulo – Brazil’s Urban Gem